shom-fr/xoa/doc/uses.cf.rst

     import xoa
     xoa.register_accessors(cf="xcf")

-The accessor is named here :class:`xcf <~xoa.accessors.CFDatasetAccessor>` to not conflict with the :class:`cf` accessor of
+The accessor is named here :class:`xcf <xoa.accessors.CFDatasetAccessor>` to not conflict with the :class:`cf` accessor of `cf-xarray <https://cf-xarray.readthedocs.io/en/latest/>`_.
-`cf-xarray <https://cf-xarray.readthedocs.io/en/latest/>`_.

 .. note:: All xoa accessors can be be registered with
     :func:`xoa.register_accessors`.
 Note also that all functionalities
+    of the :class:`xcf <xoa.accessors.CFDatasetAccessor>`
-    of the `cf` accessor are also available with the more global :class:`xoa <~xoa.accessors.XoaDatasetAccessor>` accessor.
+    accessor are also available with the more global :class:`xoa <xoa.accessors.XoaDatasetAccessor>` accessor.

 These accessors make it easy to use some of the :class:`xoa.cf.CFSpecs` capabilities.